Recovery

 Restore the database

 For an external database the script uses pg_restore against your DATABASE_URL directly; the user must have CREATEDB.
-After it returns, bring the Server up and wait for the readiness gate before trusting anything:
+After it returns, wait for the readiness gate before trusting anything:

 curl -s "$AGLEDGER_URL/readyz"